Why Birds Matter...

 In spite of the aforementioned, birds still hold a particular fascination for human beings.
 We feel an admiration for the freedom of flight birds have.
 We marvel at their fascinating colors and melodic songs.
 We who feed "our" birds see them almost as pets.
 We look forward to seasonal migrations of Goldfinches, Hummingbirds, Dark-eyed Juncos and others.
 Birds can be therapeutic when we are grieving or depressed.
 We associate doves with God and Cardinals with the spirits of loved ones who have passed on before us.

 So, with all that being said, how many birds do you see in your backyard each day?
 10?
 20?
 50?
 100?
 Would it surprise you to learn that the number of birds in North America has been cut essentially in half since the 1960's?
 Half.
 Yes.
 Half.
 If you saw twenty birds today, in 1965 you might have seen forty birds in the same space and time.
 Don't believe it?
 Check out these important video resources: "Plight of the Grassland Birds", "The Messenger" (trailer), and "Saving Songbirds."
+In the most recent published study in Science magazine, it is estimates that we have lost approximately 30% of our birds in the US and Canada since 1970.
 In addition, there are numerous studies and other written reports to back up the claims made in these documentaries.
 Read the latest published "State of the Birds" reports here.

 If you've watched the videos linked above, you understand that the problems birds face today are not simple ones.
 No one factor is solely responsible for the decline in bird populations.
 Habitat loss - the generic term associated with changing, unbalanced ecosystems - takes on many forms ranging from climate change and deforestation, to loss of food sources.
 Additional factors such as window strikes and light pollution add to the environmental gauntlet we have created for the birds.